This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Synthetic Yellow Ochre and Mars Yellow earths have different pigment codes than the natural earthtones.
 Synthetic ochres are labeled PY42, while the natural kinds are PY43.
 This is a pigment code with a ton of variety in color and particle size.
 The synthetic earths are generally more intense than the natural ones, and it’s common to find paint names like Transparent Yellow Oxide or Mars Yellow.
 Colors extend into the oranges and browns so there is a variety of colors that are found within PY42.
 These tend to be extremely lightfast and reliable pigments, though Bruce MacEvoy found some anomalies in watercolor.

 There is a disturbing trend in the paint world wherein earthtones are being emulated by a handful of pigments.
 Such imitations will not have the handling and permanency of iron oxides.
+High quality earthtones will not have organic pigments mixed in (we're not talking about convenience blends like the Sap Greens that contain an earth tone-- rather we're not into the synthetic organic blends that try to replace an Iron Oxide).
+For the standard earth tone notes on our palettes we select paints that only contain earth tone pigments.

 Resources